 To power-whiten your teeth, a dentist will apply peroxide with a laser to give you immediate whitening.
 She will need to place a protective agent over your gums and lips to guard them against the high concentration of peroxide.
 The procedure is safe for your teeth and can last several years.

 Are you ready to start orthodontic treatment?
-Contact us today to schedule your $25 consultation.
+Contact us today to schedule your complimentary consult.